dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 So far, so good: we’ve used ``this`` to change the value bound to the x field in the object.
 That’s pretty convenient.

-However, the convenience comes with a caveat.
+This convenience, however, comes with a caveat.
 The way JavaScript decides to associate ``this`` with a given object is simple to explain: it assumes the context of the calling object.

 Here’s what can go wrong:
 {% include code.html id="thiswrong" file="thiswrong.js" code="" js="true" preview="false" %}

-What happened in the example that goes wrong is that when `t()` is called, `this` is bound to the calling object, which is the global `window` object in the latter case.
+What happens in this latter example is that when `t()` is called, `this` is bound to the calling object, which is the global `window` object in the latter case.